The liner notes of the CD offer a brief description of the tracks, but sometimes a single sentence isn't enough to tell the whole

 Origins and Title

 Each of my albums includes a "meditation" track, which is a track that I hope will allow the listener to slow down and take a deep breath.
 This is the first album I have released where the word "Meditation" does not appear in the track name of the meditation track; "Vast", as a single word, just seemed to have a better feel.
-I'm never sure how listeners will receive these "meditation" pieces, but this track is easily one of the favorites of both reviewers and listeners.
+I'm never sure how listeners will receive these "meditation" pieces, but

 Composition